 The Dangerous Aftermath of a Concussion

 In a high school football game in 2006, 17-year-old Cody Lehe took a helmet-to-helmet hit.
-No one noticed it much at the time, though later his mother said that both of the players, quote, “had their bells rung.”
+No one noticed it much at the time, though later his mother said that both of the players “had their bells rung.”

 A CT scan of his brain was normal.
 Although Cody continued to experience a bad headache, he returned to playing football.

-During the next practice, Cody took a shoulder hit-—by all accounts, a fairly routine blow.
-But he collapsed, and nearly died on the way to the hospital, where he spent almost 2 months in the Intensive Care Unit.
+During the next practice, Cody took a shoulder hit—by all accounts, a fairly routine blow.
+But he collapsed and nearly died on the way to the hospital, where he spent almost two months in the Intensive Care Unit.

 Cody survived, but he can no longer walk and has significant memory problems.

-Though Cody survived, second impact syndrome has a 90 percent mortality rate.
+Though Cody survived, second impact syndrome has a 90% mortality rate.